South Africa marks return from football wilderness

 They also offered the same opportunity to Namibia, which had become an independent nation two years earlier but joined Fifa's ranks at the same time as South Africa's re-admission.

-In October 1992, South Africa made its World Cup debut, handed a tough lesson in the rigours of the international game as Nigeria hammered them 4-0 at the National stadium in Surelere, Lagos.
+In October 1992, South Africa made its World Cup debut, handed a tough lesson in the rigours of the international game as Nigeria hammered them 4-0 at the National Stadium in Surelere, Lagos.

 But within four years, Bafana Bafana had become African champions - winning the tournament on home soil after being entrusted with hosting - before they then qualified for their first World Cup, in France in 1998, an achievement swiftly followed by another appearance in 2002.